Please ensure Javascript is enabled for purposes of website accessibility Page 1: Preventing Challenging Behavior in Young Children

 Page 1: Preventing Challenging Behavior in Young Children

-boy on floor cryingEarly childhood teachers* identify children’s challenging behaviors as one of the most difficult aspects of their jobs.
-In fact, this is the number one area for which early childhood teachers report feeling the least prepared.
-To be successful, teachers must be able to prevent and respond to challenging behaviors.
-Often, these behaviors can be prevented through universal teaching practices or preventive practices that are designed to benefit all children in the classroom.
-One powerful preventive practice is establishing clear behavior expectations and rules and systematically teaching and encouraging children to follow them.
-This preventive practice can have a significant impact on children’s behavior and help classrooms to function more smoothly.
-It creates a common ground for how children and adults are expected to treat each other.
-The use of this practice also builds a strong classroom community, promotes physical and emotional safety, and helps children develop confidence and competence as they grow.
+Challenging behaviors—those that interrupt instruction and negatively impact the learning environment—are common in early childhood environments.
+Yet early childhood educators identify challenging behaviors as one of the most difficult aspects of their jobs and the one area they feel the least prepared for.
+To be successful, educators must be able to prevent and respond to challenging behaviors.
+Fortunately, these behaviors often can be prevented through universal teaching practices or preventive practices that are designed to benefit all children in the classroom.
+One powerful preventive practice involves establishing clear behavior expectations and rules and systematically teaching and encouraging children to follow them.
+This practice can have a significant impact on children’s behavior and help classrooms function more smoothly.
+More specifically, it helps:

 Mary Louise Hemmeter, PhD